Angeles University Foundation: AUF Professional Schools

 The Professional Schools Building, opened in 2004, houses the Graduate School, Law School, College of Business Administration, two libraries and classrooms.
 It is linked to the AUF Medical Center via footbridge.

 AUF Sports and Cultural Center

-The Sports and Cultural Center is a four-storey athletics complex which houses the Events Hall, jogging track and a basketball court.
+The Sports and Cultural Center is a four-story athletics complex which houses the Events Hall, jogging track and a basketball court.

 AUF Medical Center

 The AUF Medical Center (AUFMC) has a five-story Main Building and a 12-storey Medical Tower which features a helipad for air ambulances.
 It serves as a training hospital for the medical undergraduates of the university.

 AUF Santa Barbara Campus

 The Santa Barbara Campus houses the AUF Integrated School (AUF-IS) which serves elementary to senior high school levels.
 The four-hectare property includes the AUF Museum, a football field, and covered court.

 AUF Residences

 The AUF Residences consist of two separate buildings along Donya Aurora street.
 They can accommodate a maximum of 355 residents.